Tosca, Opera Queensland

-In 2015 Angus returned to Australia to sing Melot in Wagner’s Tristan und Isolde with Sydney Symphony Orchestra and to New Zealand to sing Pinkerton (Madama Butterfly) for NBR New Zealand Opera.
-Last year he was invited to return to New Zealand Opera to perform the role of Boris in Katya Kabanova in Auckland and Wellington and in 2018 returns to Australia to sing the role of Merlot in Tristan and Isolde for West Australian Symphony Orchestra and Pelléas in Pelléas et Mélisande for Victorian Opera and again in 2019 to perform Cavaradossi for Opera queensland and Pinkerton for State Opera of south Australia.
+Throughout the time based in Germany, Angus returned to Australia and New Zealand regularly each year to perform including to New Zealand to sing Pinkerton (Madama Butterfly) for NBR New Zealand Opera.
+He was invited to return to New Zealand Opera to perform the role of Boris in Katya Kabanova in Auckland and Wellington in 2017.
+More recently Angus has returned to Australia to sing the roles of Melot in Tristan and Isolde for West Australian Symphony Orchestra, Pelléas in Pelléas et Mélisande for Victorian Opera, Cavaradossi (Tosca) for Opera Queensland and Pinkerton (Madama Butterfly) for State Opera South Australia.

 Equally comfortable on the concert stage, Angus’ concert engagements have includedChekalinsky in Queen of Spades for Sydney Symphony Orchestra, Messiah for Sydney Philharmonia, West Australian Symphony Orchestra and Melbourne Symphony Orchestra, Beethoven’s 9th Symphony for Sydney Philharmonia and Tasmanian Symphony Orchestra, New Year’s concerts with the Australian Pops and Australian Philharmonic Orchestras, Haydn’s Creation in Wiesbaden and a series of Handel concerts for the Australian Brandenburg Orchestra.
 Angus also regularly performs in recital, including performances at Government House (Sydney Festival), the Art Gallery of NSW, Melbourne Federation Festival, Opera Under The Stars in Broome and Opera in the Vineyards.